abrobins/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an object representation of the html elements of a webpage.

 2. What is an event?

+Events are the way users interact with the page.

 3. What is an event listener?

+Event listeners listen for events, hence their name.
+An event listener is how we track how users interact on a page.

 4. Why would we convert a NodeList into an Array?

+Because NodeList doesn't have access to all Array methods.
+It only has access to ForEach not map or reduce.

 5. What is a component?

+Components are reusable pieces of code that can be used to build things for the web.

 ### Git Set up